JolyonJian/jolyonjian.github.io/_pages/about.md

 - *2020.10* Nankai University Gongneng Schoarship.

 # 💬 Invited Talks
-- *2024.08*: We accepted media interviews on behalf of the 8 participating teams in the Phytium track at the 19th China Graduate Electronics Design Contest. [\[Video\]](http://www.jolyonjian.fun/files/interview.mp4)
 - *2022.11*, The work TSC-VEE is reported at the annual academic conference of Tianjin Key Laboratory of Network and Data Security Technology.

 # 💻 Internships